-Companies offering a combination of IoT sensors and AI are still limited and the technology is nascent.
-Few offer continuously-connected sensors and we know of none pursuing a printed electronic sensor product we have been discussing with Xerox PARC.
+Companies offering a combination of IoT sensors and AI are still a relatively small group, and despite what the press releases might say, the technology is still nascent.
+Few offer continuously-connected sensors and we know of none pursuing a printed electronic sensor product we have been designing.

 We founded Transparent Path in July 2018 during the rush to apply blockchain technology to food.
 We were immediately accepted into incubator programs at WeWork Labs and Microsoft for Startups.
 Founder Eric Weaver presented the Transparent Path concept to welcoming audiences across the US, Canada and the UK, at events like the Global Blockchain Summit, and the Blockchain World Summit in London.

 What became clear almost immediately was that the problems in the food supply chain were bigger than traceability and bigger than blockchain.

 In 2019, the Transparent Path and Penta partnership completed our first successful pilot, tracking apples for one of the largest produce packers in the state of Michigan.
 We determined that bluetooth+LTE sensor and gateway technologies performed with the best accuracy and provided the continuous, always-on, real-time monitoring we required.
 Data was saved into a BigChain blockchain system.